csswizardry/csswizardry.github.com/_posts/2020-11-03-site-speed-topography.md

 With this suite of numbers, I can now begin to make assessments.

-I can see from the screenshot above that TTFB is my most stable metric—no one page appears to have particularly expensive database queries or API calls on the back-end.
+I can see from the screenshot above that TTFB is my most stable metric — no one page appears to have particularly expensive database queries or API calls on the back-end.
 Conversely, LCP is far more erratic, meaning that we are likely to have highly different content page to page (the metric isn’t _bad_, per se, it’s